AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 contrast to QEMU, Unicorn does not offer a full system or even userland emulation.
 Runtime environment and/or loaders have to be written from scratch, if needed.
 On top, block chaining has been removed.
-This means the speed boost introduced in the patched QEMU Mode of AFL++ cannot simply be ported over to Unicorn.
+This means the speed boost introduced in the patched QEMU Mode of AFL++ cannot be ported over to Unicorn.

 For non-Linux binaries, you can use AFL++'s unicorn_mode which can emulate anything you want - for the price of speed and user written scripts.